World Airways: Fleet

 As of March 2014, the World Airways fleet consisted of the following aircraft, with an average fleet age of 19.8 years:

 Historical fleet

 World Airways also previously operated the following aircraft types during its existence:

 Corporate headquarters

 World Airways's corporate headquarters were in Peachtree City, Georgia in Greater Atlanta.

-In 1956, World Airways located its headquarters from the east coast to the grounds of Oakland International Airport (OAK) in Oakland, California in the San Francisco Bay Area.
+In 1956, World Airways relocated its headquarters from the Teterboro, New Jersey to the grounds of Oakland International Airport (OAK) in Oakland, California in the San Francisco Bay Area.
 World Airways built the World Air Center at Oakland, which served as the company headquarters and maintenance facilities from 1973 through 1986.
 The World Air Center hangar was able to accommodate four 747s and provided maintenance services to other carriers, as well as the U.S. military.
 In 1987, headquarters moved to unincorporated Fairfax County, Virginia, near Herndon, in Greater Washington DC.
 In 2001 World Airways relocated to Peachtree City from Fairfax County.